RPS_On-the-point-dark

 Abbey Baker

-Abbey has been teaching and tutoring English and writing at Rock Point for more than 12 years.
-Over the years, she has enjoyed developing the Visiting Writer Series, running the school's Gender & Sexual Alliance, working with the Vermont Young Playwrights' program, and launching a zine-making elective for students to publish and showcase their creative work.
+Abbey started teaching English at Rock Point in 2014, and before that spent eight years working as a writing tutor.
+She has enjoyed bringing together her love of creative writing, literature, and working with young people.
+Some highlights of her job at Rock Point have included developing the Visiting Writer Series, running the school's Gender & Sexual Alliance, working with the Vermont Young Playwrights' program, and launching a zine-making elective for students to publish and showcase their creative work.
+As the Academic Coordinator, Abbey works with students on their Personal Learning Plans, helps them figure out life after high school, and works with teachers to support each student.
 Outside of school, she loves spending time with family, exploring Burlington, and trying to keep up with her students' pop culture recommendations.

 Recent Posts